 A Budgetary Comparison Schedule has been provided for the General Fund to demonstrate compliance with the annual appropriated budget.
-The City reports a Grant Fund and a nonmajor Capital Projects Fund.
 Data for the other nonmajor governmental funds are combined into a single, aggregated presentation.
 Individual fund data for each of these nonmajor governmental funds is provided in the form of combining fund statements elsewhere in this report.